Some Infertility Problems Can Be Prevented — Here’s How

 Another Good Reason to Practice Safe Sex

-Sexually transmitted diseases (STDs), such as chlamydia and gonorrhea, are leading causes of infertility.
+Sexually transmitted infections (STIs), such as chlamydia and gonorrhea, are leading causes of infertility.
 Both men and women should practice “Safe Sex”, since sexually transmitted diseases can lead to blockage of fallopian tubes, prostatitis and other problems that reduce fertility.

-Using a condom during sexual intercourse to prevent pregnancy and STDs will also help to prevent infertility problems when you want to have a baby.
+Using a condom during sexual intercourse to prevent pregnancy and STIs will also help to prevent infertility problems when you want to have a baby.

 By taking control of lifestyle choices and becoming aware of the risk factors associated with certain behavior, women can help themselves to prevent numerous health problems and preserve their fertility for that special time in their lives when having a baby is the right choice.